 |Offers no room for cross-breeding experimentation with different turfgrass varieties||One can blend several different seed species for a unique lawn|

 Sod is a solid mass of soil and fully-grown grass, while hydroseed is a liquid mixture containing seeds, mulch, water, and fertilizer.
 Sod is usually installed after the grass has already germinated, and it takes a few weeks to take root on the landscape it is installed.
 Hydroseeding, on the other hand, is generally installed on prepared lawn soil where the seed in the mixture will germinate.
+Below are some pictures on an area treated with a product called Grotrax, which is a form of hydroseed in a roll out mat that you can use for spot treating or even full yard plantings.

 The other difference is that sodding requires a different set of tools to hydroseeding.
 When manually laying sod pallets on your lawn, you’ll need a sod roller (skid steer) to move the sod pallets as you work your way around the bare lawn.